 Oita Bank Dome: 25 minute shuttle bus ride from the Fanzone next to Oita Station or 50 minute shuttle bus ride from Beppu Station

 Tickets for the general public are sold in two phases: In a first phase, applications for a ticket ballot system were accepted from September 19 through November 12, 2018.
 In a second phase, tickets went on sale on a first-come first-served basis on January 19, 2019 at 10am (Japan Time) on the official ticketing website.

 How much are tickets and what view can I expect?

 There are four ticket categories available for purchase, and prices range from 2,019 yen to 100,000 yen depending on match and seat.
-Note that the consumption tax is included in the ticket prices, and up to six tickets per match can be purchased by a single person.
+Up to six tickets per match can be purchased by a single person.
 Seating plans and more detailed pricing can be found here and here respectively.

 Where should I base myself or stay?

 The matches are spread across the country over a period of about one and a half months.
 Depending on the tickets you have, it might be easier to base yourself in a nearby larger city where there would likely be more accommodation options and travel to the stadiums from there.